 For many companies, client onboarding and client lifecycle management (CLM) are two separate and distinct processes–where onboarding is viewed as a process to get the client’s information, perform KYC checks, verify information, and get a person set up with an account login.
-But effective CLM should actually be just an extension of client onboarding, with the two tied together to create an opportunity for managing an overall client relationship in the long term and not just getting them set up with the right logins.
+But effective CLM should be just an extension of client onboarding, with the two tied together to create an opportunity to manage an overall client relationship in the long term and not just get them set up with the correct logins.

 The Importance of Client Lifecycle Management in

 Client lifecycle management is one of the most critical components of a financial relationship.
-It centers around the idea of having a comprehensive and requirements for the future as well.
-When this is viewed as a completely separate function from onboarding, you’re not taking advantage of an opportunity to use information you have about your clients to optimize their experience with your products and services from the very beginning.
+It also centers around the idea of having comprehensive requirements for the future.
+When this is viewed as a completely separate function from onboarding, you’re not taking advantage of an opportunity to use the information you have about your clients to optimize their experience with your products and services from the very beginning.

 A better understanding of CLM and its integration into your client onboarding process also allows you to use information about where your clients want to go to advance your product, creating more and better features or offerings to meet those needs.

 Using Client Onboarding to Improve Client Lifecycle Management

 During your onboarding process for new financial clients, you are required to conduct certain checks and reviews: